 Behind and beside the tiny St. Francis Chapel on the Kershaw Estate called Merrywood in Marlborough, NH there is a grove of mountain laurel under a canopy of trees.
-The lovely waterfront scene is the setting for a natural memorial garden with St. Francis guarding three gravestones, two of which are for Francis Stewart Kershaw and his wife Justine Frances.
+The lovely waterfront scene is the setting for a natural memorial garden, the three gravestones guarded by St. Francis.
+Two of the stones belong to the well-liked and interesting Justin Frances Houghton Kershaw and her husband Francis Stewart Kershaw who predeceased her.

 In the beginning, when the chapel was built in 1926, there was a small statue of St. Francis appropriately standing watch over a scallop-shell birdbath.
 It sat on an old millstone which was brought to the property from Lyndeborough, New Hampshire.
 The millstone and birdbath are still in place, but the statue was stolen one year in the off-season.
 Other vandalism has taken place on the property, so more care is now taken to protect it.